-4. Mission & Objectives
+4. Mission and Objectives

-The Oil, Gas and Salt Resources Trust is a non-profit organization, established by the Oil, Gas and Salt Resources Act, which funds information management relating to oil, gas and salt resources; and also funds research, surveys, and laboratory facilities and operations relating to oil or gas exploration, drilling or production, the storage of oil, gas and other hydrocarbons in geological formations, and the disposal of oil field fluid in geological formations.
+The Oil, Gas and Salt Resources Trust is a non-profit organization, established by the Oil, Gas and Salt Resources Act, which funds information management relating to the oil, gas and salt resources of Ontario.
+It also funds research, surveys, and laboratory facilities and operations relating to hydrocarbon exploration, drilling, production, the storage of hydrocarbons in geological formations, and the disposal of oil field fluids in geological formations.

-The Trust manages the Oil, Gas and Salt Resources Library as a resource centre for the study of the subsurface geology and oil, gas, salt, and subsurface storage and fluid disposal resources of all the potential oil, gas and salt-bearing rocks of Ontario.
-The Trust is funded by, and provides services to, companies and individuals involved in oil and gas exploration, drilling or production, the storage of hydrocarbons in geological formations, the disposal of oil field fluid in geological formations, and solution mining.
+The Trust manages the Oil, Gas and Salt Resources Library as a resource centre for the study of the Ontario's subsurface geology and natural resource potential for oil, gas, salt, subsurface storage and fluid disposal.
+The Trust is funded by, and provides services to, companies and individuals involved in hydrocarbon exploration, drilling, production, the storage of hydrocarbons in geological formations, the disposal of oil field fluid in geological formations, and solution mining.
 Services are also available to the general public, universities and other clients on a cost-recovery basis.

-The Trust's overall mandate is to maintain and improve access to existing data, develop programs to improve client access to information, create new data products and services and to investigate and develop new sources of revenue to maintain core information services.
+The Trust's overall mandate is to maintain and improve access to existing data, develop programs to improve client access to information, create new data products and services and to investigate and develop new sources of revenue to maintain core services.